How Training Is Designed at PAARTH

 3. Learning How to Think Through Problems

-Problem-solving is not treated as answer-finding.
+Problem-solving is not reduced to answer-finding.

 Students are trained to:

-Trace logical steps
+Trace each logical step.

-Recognise where reasoning breaks down
+Recognise where reasoning breaks down.

 4. Errors as Diagnostic Signals

-Mistakes are inevitable in serious preparation.
+Mistakes are inevitable in rigorous preparation.

 At PAARTH:

-Errors are examined calmly
+Errors are examined calmly.

-Repeated mistakes are traced to their source
+Recurring mistakes are traced to their source.

 5. Stability Under Pressure

-Teaching is designed to:
+Training is structured to:

 Reduce anxiety-driven rushing